-HISTORY OF THE BACCALAUREATE SOCIAL WORK PROGRAM
+HISTORY OF THE GRADUATE SOCIAL WORK PROGRAM

-Undergraduate social work education has long been associated with the University of Southern Mississippi.
-Social work courses were included in the curriculum of the Department of Sociology and Anthropology in 1960.
-Students planning to enter the social work profession were allowed to major in Sociology with an emphasis in social work.
-The social work courses at that time included Introduction to Social Work, Methods of Social Work, and a Field Work Practicum.
-When the Council on Social Work Education issued standards for the accreditation of baccalaureate social work programs, careful attention was given to the content of some sociology courses and several were used to support the social work degree.
+The School of Social Work at The University of Southern Mississippi has a long history.
+Social work courses were included in the curriculum of the Department of Sociology and Anthropology since 1960.
+At that time, students were allowed to major in sociology with an emphasis in social work.
+There were three social work courses at that time: Introduction to Social Work, Methods of Social Work, and Field Work Practicum.